Bed bugs are one of the most stressful pests to deal with — and getting rid of them takes patience and repeated effort.

 This is where things get a little gross and a lot scary.

-One reason bedbugs are tough to get rid of is their reproduction rate.
+Bedbugs are tough to get rid of, as they can be hard to detect and have a high reproduction rate.
 An adult female can lay 500 eggs in her lifetime.
 It takes around 21 days at room temperature for an egg to hatch and become an adult.
 Then, if the bug is female, she can start laying eggs.

 The maths here is terrifying.
 A bedbug population can double in size every 16 days.
 Under ideal conditions, a single female bedbug could have 38 million descendants in a year!